NeurodataWithoutBorders/nwb_hackathons/Workshop_2025_UWashington/README.md

 * Visualization techniques
 * Reproducibility best practices

-## April 7, 6 - 6:45pm: Undergrad-focused into to NWB & DANDI (with pizza!)
+## April 7, 6 - 6:45pm: Undergrad-focused intro to NWB & DANDI (with pizza!)

 * Open data in neuroscience
 * What is NWB and DANDI
 * How to find and use relevant datasets

-## April 8, Day 2, 10am-3pm: NWB and DANDI Hacking
+## April 8, Day 2, 10am - 3pm: NWB and DANDI Hacking

 ### Hands-on Workshop with Your Data